 Archival documents in Dublin, Ireland.

-“The Evolution of Terrorist Tactics: The Case of Aerial Hijackings,” with Dr. Philip Potter and Dr. Michael C. Horowitz.
+“The Evolution of Terrorist Tactics: The Case of Aerial Hijackings,” with Philip B. K. Potter and Michael C. Horowitz.

 We argue that terrorists are rational actors when it comes to tactical choices.
 Organizations adopt and continue use tactics based on the prior effectiveness of these tactics.
 However, organizational constraints can limit strict adherence to this cost-benefit calculation.
 We develop these intuitions by focusing on airline hijacking as a tactic that has developed through its entire life cycle.
 Drawing on both existing and original data, we find that groups are highly responsive to prior successes in terms of demands met and hijacker escapes when determining whether to continue with the tactic or adopt it for the first time.
 This suggests a functionalist explanation for the decline of the tactic.
 However, the failure of many previous adopters of hijacking to adopt suicide terrorism, the next major innovation in terrorist tactics, indicates that organizational politics play a critical role shaping terrorist group behavior as well.